github/docs/content/github/setting-up-and-managing-organizations-and-teams/reviewing-the-audit-log-for-your-organization.md

 {% data reusables.audit_log.audit-log-git-events-retention %}

-For more information about the audit log REST API, see "[Organizations](/rest/reference/orgs#get-the-audit-log-for-an-organization)" in the REST API documentation.
+For more information about the audit log REST API, see "[Organizations](/rest/reference/orgs#get-the-audit-log-for-an-organization)."

 {% endif %}